andresebr/kumodd/README.md

 Google Drive is the only supported cloud service currently.

-### Setup
+## Setup

-To setup kumodd, 1) install kumodd and requirements, 2) obtain a Google Oauth client ID, and 3) authorize access to the specific cloud account.
+To setup kumodd, 1) install kumodd and requirements, 2) obtain a Google Oauth client ID, and 3) authorize access to a specified cloud account.

 1. Download kumodd and install the required packages.
     ```